Lindsey Buckingham Christine McVie: Background

 A few months after McVie rejoined Fleetwood Mac in 2014, she and Buckingham met at Studio D at the Village Recorder in Los Angeles, where the band recorded the Tusk album in 1979.
-Fleetwood Mac's rhythm section of Mick Fleetwood and John McVie drums and bass for the sessions.
-After two months, they had recorded eight songs, including "Carnival Begin", "Too Far Gone" and "Red Sun".
-Recording was then put on hold when Fleetwood Mac began preparations for their On with the Show tour.
-While Buckingham and McVie were able to rekindle their musical chemistry during these sessions, neither of them expected the project to progress any further, although they opted to resume progress on the project following the completion of their 2014-15 tour.
+Fleetwood Mac's rhythm section of Mick Fleetwood and John McVie played drums and bass for the sessions.
+Originally, the intention was not to record a full album, but rather to develop some of McVie's demos.
+In their earliest stages, McVie's demos consisted of her playing the piano while singing into a microphone.
+Buckingham reworked some of her demos at his home studio before meeting with McVie at the Village Recorder in Los Angeles.
+After two months, they had recorded eight songs that were roughly "75 percent done" according to Buckingham, including "Carnival Begin", "Too Far Gone" and "Red Sun".

+Some of Buckingham's material originated from recording sessions involving himself, Fleetwood, and John McVie prior to Christine McVie's return to Fleetwood Mac.
+Three of the songs had been worked on with Mitchell Froom, which according to Mark Needham, who engineered the album with Buckingham, were "pretty advanced".
+These songs later received new vocals, some adjustments to the arrangements, and additional production work during the Lindsey Buckingham Christine McVie recording sessions.
+When accounting for the material with Froom, the two had around 14–15 songs to choose from by 2014.
+Recording was put on hold when Fleetwood Mac began preparations for their On with the Show tour.
+Over a year after the completion of the concert tour, the two decided revisit the songs from the initial recording sessions.

-In 2015, Mick Fleetwood was still hopeful that Stevie Nicks would contribute songs for the project, stating that “My inclination is, the music will not be wasted.
+In 2015, Mick Fleetwood was still hopeful that Stevie Nicks would contribute songs for the project, stating that "My inclination is, the music will not be wasted.
 It will come out one way or another.
-I truly hope and I quietly believe it will be Fleetwood Mac, and Stevie will do some lovely stuff, and within the next couple of years we will get that done.”
+I truly hope and I quietly believe it will be Fleetwood Mac, and Stevie will do some lovely stuff, and within the next couple of years we will get that done."
 However, Nicks revealed in 2016 that she was still undecided about recording another Fleetwood Mac album.
-McVie and Buckingham ultimately decided to proceed without Nicks as a duo, albeit with John McVie and Mick Fleetwood's respective parts retained.
-Work commenced at the end of 2016, more than two years after the initial recording sessions.
+McVie and Buckingham ultimately decided to proceed as a duo without Nicks.
+Work on the album resumed at the end of 2016, more than two years after the initial recording sessions.